ACCESS-NRI/ccdtools/docs/source/tutorials.rst

 Cryosphere Community Datapool (CCD) introduction tutorial
 --------------------------------------------------

-The following Jupyter notebook provide a high-level introduction to the Cryosphere Community Datapool (CCD).
+The following Jupyter notebook provides a high-level introduction to the Cryosphere Community Datapool (CCD).

-To view the tutorial, click the "View" link below.
-To download the notebook for local use, click the "Download" link.
+To view the tutorial, click the "**View**" link below.
+To download the notebook for local use, click the "**Download**" link.

-Please note: The tutorial notebook below is also available in the `tutorials` directory of the `CCD GitHub repository. <https://github.com/ACCESS-NRI/access-cryosphere-data-pool>`_
+Please note: The tutorial notebook below is also available in the `tutorials` directory of the `CCD GitHub repository. <https://github.com/ACCESS-NRI/access-cryosphere-data-pool/tree/main/tutorials>`_

 .. list-table::
    :header-rows: 1